phillip-keldenich/sammy/README.md

    Depending on which option you choose, you can then either execute `run_level1_reproduction_direct.sh` or `run_level1_reproduction_docker.sh` to run **Sammy** five times on each of the benchmark instances from the benchmark set (in the `sammy_benchmark_instances/` directory) used in our paper.
-   This allows you to reproduce most parts of Table E.1 in the paper.
+   This allows you to reproduce most parts of Table E.1 in the full version of the paper.
+   Note that the column counting the number of interactions is expected to differ from the paper, since it (in your run) counts the interactions after simplification (but before universe reduction), unlike the table in the paper.
+   To reproduce the number without simplification, edit the script to pass `--dont-simplify` to the invokations of `sammy_solve`.

    Note that either option requires you to have a valid Gurobi license file.
    In case of the Docker option, this needs to be a Docker-compatible license file,